balajiabcd/Amazon-Review-Sentiment-Analysis/README.md

 ## Note:
-Here to get the accuracy of classification model we used MAE(which is one of evaluation matrics of Regression model) as an indirect way of finding acuuracy of model.
+Here to get the accuracy was calculated in the code itself, rather than using any other library.